MarceloZardoBR/most-used-words-electron/README.md

 # Most Used Words in a TV serie

-Simple program that filter the words from subtitle of a TV Serie and display the most used words with the amount, as example image. :)
+Simple program that filter the words from subtitle TV Series and display the most used words with the amount, as example image. :)

 ![Preview Image](/preview-image.jpg)